 Install Flatpak Bundles and Refs

-Occasionally you may download Flatpak files directly from a vendor’s website rather than installing from Flathub.
-Flatpak supports two offline installation formats:
+Occasionally you may download a Flatpak descriptor or bundle directly from a vendor’s website rather than searching Flathub from the terminal.
+Flatpak supports two file-based installation formats:

 .flatpakref files are small descriptor files that tell Flatpak where to download the application: